ctalaveraw/ultimate-devops-nas/documentation/instructions/00-deployment-list.md

 This VM will run Ubuntu, with a GitLab self-hosted instance in Docker.
 This will allow for the stand-up of a CI/CD pipeline to orchestrate the "Ultimate NAS" VM.

 - `packer` deployment to create `proxmox` VM template with `ubuntu` as the OS, and `docker` baked-in
+- run `bash` script to generate SSH keypair for `terraform` deployment
 - `terraform` deployment to create VM using template from `packer` deployment from previous step
 - `ansible` deployment, with created VM as the target, to spin up a `docker` container running a self-hosted `gitlab` instance